victor-butita/Scrapping-data-from-real-website/README.md

-# Amazon Web Scraping Using Python
+# Scrapping data from real website